oprypin/crsfml/gitbook/window-opengl.md

 Here we don't use `window.open?` as the condition of the main loop, because we need the window to remain open until the program ends, so that we still have a valid OpenGL context for the last iteration of the loop and the cleanup code.

-Don't hesitate to have a look at the "OpenGL" and "Window" examples in the CrSFML SDK if you have further problems, they are more complete and most likely contain solutions to your problems.
+Don't hesitate to have a look at the "OpenGL" and "Window" examples in the SFML SDK if you have further problems, they are more complete and most likely contain solutions to your problems.

 ## Managing multiple OpenGL windows

 Managing multiple OpenGL windows is not more complicated than managing one, there are just a few things to keep in mind.

 OpenGL calls are made on the active context (thus the active window).
 Therefore if you want to draw to two different windows within the same program, you have to select which window is active before drawing something.
-This can be done with the `active=` function:
+This can be done with the `active=` method:

 ```ruby
 # activate the first window